godaddy/gasket/packages/gasket-cli/docs/plugins.md

 }
 ```

-In short, a hook should have the following type:
+In summary, a hook should have the following type:

 ```ts
 type HandlerFunction = (GasketAPI, ...args: any[]) => any;